KBrinza/Internship-Code-Summary/README.md

 Go back to <a href="#contents">Table of Contents</a> or back to top of <a href="#cookery">Cookery</a>.

 <h2 id="search">Search Bar Creation & Placement</h2>
-In this story I created a non-working recipe search bar.
+In this story I created a recipe search bar.
+This is strictly the search input and the bar it sits in.
+We were specifically told not to add any icons or function yet.
 The styling parameters were as follows:
 Search bar background color white, opacity 80%
 Box shadow 0 0 19 -2 black opacity 25%
 This element required creating a second row in the hero banner.
-To achieve the desired outcome, I worked on the position and negative margins.
+To achieve the desired outcome, I worked on the position and margins.
 <br><br>
 Go back to <a href="#contents">Table of Contents</a> or back to top of <a href="#cookery">Cookery</a>.